Sherine: Music career

-Cinema
+In 2016, Sherine collaborated with Hossam Habib on the duet ‘‘Kol Ma Aghanni’’ (’‘Every Time I Sing’’).
+Her 2018 album ‘‘Nassay’’ (’‘A Person Who Forgets’’) produced several widely viewed tracks, including ‘‘Kazbain’’ (’‘The Liars’’) and ‘‘Al Watar Al Hassas’’ (’‘The Sensitive String’’).
+She subsequently released successful singles including ‘‘El Hob Khedaa’’ (’‘Love Is a Trick’’) in 2019, ‘‘Mish Qadd Al-Hawa’’ (’‘I Can’t Afford to Love’’) in 2020, and ‘‘Kollaha Ghayrana’’ (’‘All of Them Are Jealous’’) and ‘‘Khasimt Al-Num’’ (’‘I Forgot About Sleep’’) in 2021.

+Sherine’s popularity has also extended beyond traditional music charts, with her songs becoming widely used in social-media remixes.
+In 2023, DJamil’s remixes of her songs attracted tens of millions of views, further demonstrating the enduring popularity of her music among online audiences.

+By late 2023 and into 2024, Sherine achieved significant success on the newly launched Billboard Arabia charts.
+She reached the top of the Billboard Arabia Artist 100 for eight of its first 12 weeks and remained among the top three during the other weeks.
+Several of her songs also appeared on the Billboard Arabia Hot 100, including ‘‘Kalam Einieh’’ (’‘Words of His Eyes’’), which reached No. 1.

+Her continued success led to international recognition when she received the Global Force Award at Billboard’s 2024 Women in Music ceremony.
+The award recognized her influence and impact as an Arab artist on a global scale.
+Sherine expressed her happiness at receiving the honor and highlighted the lasting appeal of her music, including among younger listeners and her own daughters.

+Her song Sabry Aalil went viral on TikTok in 2024 and later hit over 1000% on Spotify.
+Her song “Kalam Eineh” also went viral on TikTok and has saw global success, surpassing 214 million streams on Spotify and becoming one of the most streamed Arabic language songs on the platform.
+The official audio on YouTube has also accumulated 155 million views.

+Acting career

 Sherine starred opposite to Egypt's comedy star Ahmed Helmy in Mido Mashakel (ميدو مشاكل).
 The 2003 film was directed by Mohamed El-Naggar.
 In June 2015 she starred in the Ramadan Egyptian series Taree'i (طريقي), where she played as Leila, a young lady who struggles to achieve her lifelong dream of becoming a famous singer, against social restriction, regulations and opposition from her family.
 The drama is written by Tamer Habib and directed by Mohamed Shaker.

 Programmes

 Sherine was a judge on the show The Voice Ahla Sawt (The voice, Best Voice) until her replacement in 2017.

 In January 2017 she hosted her own talk-show, Sherry's Studio (شيري ستوديو), on the Egyptian network, DMC.

 June 19, 2018 saw her and several celebrities and artists from around the world at the first ever concert in Saudi Arabia at King Abdullah Sports City in Jeddah, after the kingdom's new entertainment laws.